afonsoft/metar-decoder/README.md

 - By hand

-Download the latest release from [github](https://github.com/SafranCassiopee/csharp-metar-decoder/releases)
+Download the latest release from [github](https://github.com/afonsoft/metar-decoder/releases)

 Extract it wherever you want in your project.
-The library itself is in the csharp-metar-decoder/ directory, the other directories are not mandatory for the library to work.
+The library itself is in the Metar.Decoder/ directory, the other directories are not mandatory for the library to work.

-Add the csharp-metar-decoder project to your solution, then add a reference to it in your own project.
+Add the Metar.Decoder project to your solution, then add a reference to it in your own project.
 Finally, add the same using directives than above.

 Usage
 -----